ESousa97/ESousa97/README.md

 **Support Lead Analyst** · Nov 2025 – Present

-- Operational management of N1, N2 and Field teams in 24x7 environment
+- Operational management of N1, N2 and Field teams in a 24x7 environment.
-- Process standardization, documentation, workflows and performance indicators
+- Process standardization, documentation, workflows, and performance indicators.
-- Incident, change and problem governance (ITIL)
+- Incident, change, and problem governance based on ITIL methodologies.
-- KPI optimization and data analysis for decision making
+- KPI optimization and data analysis for strategic decision-making.
-- Operational automation with Python, PowerShell and Shell Script
+- Operational automation to increase team efficiency and productivity.
-- Team training, monitoring and technical development
-- Strategic engagement with IMC and vendors for stability and high availability

 </details>